Ankawa: Today

 Within the last decade, Ankawa has developed rapidly educationally and technologically.
-Today, many tourists visit Ankawa from the capital Baghdad, and from other cities across Iraq.
+Today, many tourists visit Ankawa from the capital Baghdad, and other cities across Iraq.
 The suburb has been through a long construction period, and there are international schools as well as restaurants available today inside.
-After the fall of Mosul, many Christians who had been displaced came to Ankawa and have been provided with personal needs by the church and international organizations.
+After the fall of Mosul to ISIL militants, many Christians who had been displaced came to Ankawa and have been provided with personal needs by the church and international organizations.